DonDoodle12/Beat-The-Boss/README.md

 ## Tips & Tricks 💡

-1. **Save Your Money**: Don't buy every weapon immediately.
-Focus on high-damage weapons!
+1. **Try All Weapons**: Experiment with different weapons to find your favorite!
-2. **Watch the Health Bar**: It changes color as the boss takes more damage
+2. **Watch the Health Bar**: It changes color as the boss takes more damage (Green → Orange → Red)
 3. **Click Fast**: Rapid clicking deals more damage per second
-4. **Combo Strategy**: Start with the free punch to earn initial money, then upgrade quickly
+4. **Strategic Switching**: Use faster weapons for quick hits, heavy weapons for big impact
+5. **Rarity Matters**: Higher rarity weapons = more damage and visual effects
+6. **Legendary Power**: The Rocket (Legendary) has the most impressive particle effects!

 ## Browser Compatibility 🌐